inbloom/ldap-in-memory/README.md

     - ldif/2014_01_16_ldap_export.ldif.modified (Replace with LDIFs, if customized.)

 5. Start the server.
-6. Verify proper functionality using the Apache Directory Studio.
+6. Verify proper functionality using [Apache Directory Studio](https://directory.apache.org/studio/).

 ### Apache Directory Studio
 You can connect to the IM-LDAP by using the Apache Directory Studio.